DIY Pet Gate for Cats: 15-Minute No-Tool Solution

 Customizable

-“This tension rod gate is a renter’s dream for a quick DIY pet gate for cats!”
+“This tension rod gate is a renter’s dream for a quick and easy cat barrier!”

-If you love this approach, check out other no-tool pet barriers for more ideas.
+If you love this approach, explore easy DIY barriers for pets for more ideas.

-For a robust DIY pet gate for cats, try a PVC frame, ideal for wider openings.
+For a sturdy DIY cat gate, a PVC frame is ideal for wider openings.

 Materials Needed